 - That, on balance, it would be beneficial to the United States to waive the requirements of a job offer and thus of a labor certification.
 Unlike the previous law in which we had to show that losing the applicant would harm the US, now we can show that the applicant will be beneficial to the US.
 USCIS will evaluate applicant’s background and work impact to see if it will be ‘impractical” to get a job offer or labor certification and whether it is ‘sufficiently urgent’ to waive the labor certification.
 USCIS will take all factors into consideration and will make a decision on balance.

 for green card opportunity with national waiver interest, if all three criteria are met, the USCIS can approve the case at its discretion.
 The above criteria for green card opportunity with national waiver interest are much clearer and give concrete examples.
 The case shifts overall focus to the individual and the impact the person will make.
-While all NIW applicants and employers will benefit, startup founders and entrepreneurs will specifically benefit from this new law.
+While all NIW applicants and employers will benefit, startup founders and entrepreneurs applying for visas in the USA will specifically benefit from this new law.

 Green Card Opportunity with National Waiver Interest